SumoLogic/sumologic-documentation/docs/manage/users-roles/roles/rbac-for-indexes.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 You can restrict access to specific data using roles.
-When you [create a role](/docs/manage/users-roles/roles/create-manage-roles#create-a-role), you can use **Search Filter** options to extend the existing data access control.
-You can select [**Index based**](#index-based) filters to allow access to data based on [indexes](/docs/manage/partitions-data-tiers/), or you can select [**Advanced filter**](#advanced-filter) to define a dataset to allow access based on search criteria.
+When you [create a role](/docs/manage/users-roles/roles/create-manage-roles#create-a-role), you can use [advanced search filter options](#view-the-advanced-search-filter-options) to extend the existing data access control.
+You can also select [index based](#index-based) filters to allow access to data based on [indexes](/docs/manage/partitions-data-tiers/).
 This ensures that users only see the data they are supposed to.

 Follow this process to define a search filter: